Decorative Arts

 Head of Decorative Arts

-Before coming to Webb’s in 2021, Leah’s most recent tenure was working as a Collection Technician at the Auckland War Memorial Museum Tāmaki Paenga Hira for Human History in which she researched and catalogued the Social History, Applied Arts and Design, and World collections.
+Leah studied at the University of Auckland earning a Bachelor of Arts degree in Anthropology and Ancient History in 2015.
+In 2017 she graduated with an Honours in Museum Studies and Cultural Heritage.Before coming to Webb’s in 2021, Leah’s most recent tenure was working as a Collection Technician at the Auckland War Memorial Museum Tāmaki Paenga Hira for Human History in which she researched and catalogued the Social History, Applied Arts and Design, and World collections.

 This experience shines through in her role as Head of Department where she expertly leads specialist Decorative Arts sales with utmost care and consideration for the full client experience.

-Leah has a particular interest in Material Culture and has set the benchmark for curating record-breaking sales.
+Leah has a special interest in Material Culture and has set the benchmark for curating record-breaking sales.
 She is particularly interested in West African art, taonga, and indigenous art, as well as New Zealand studio pottery and glass.